marcolbx-re/PetHome/README.md

 - 📸 Image upload with Cloudinary.

 ### 📝 Instructions
+An (Owner) has one or more (Pets).
+Every Pet can stay once or more at PetHome.
+Each Stay requires a Transaction.
 1) You can use Swagger to view the REST APIs: http://localhost:5001/swagger/index.html
 2) Use the login with the following credentials: admin@gmail.com and Password123$
 3) Use the JSON Web Token you get from the response to place it in Authorize.
 Press Login and now you have administrator permissions.